mkapuscik/habner-g12/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to flash the project onto tracksoar hardware.
+See deployment for notes on how to build and flash the project onto Tracksoar hardware.

 ### Prerequisites

-Arduino 1.5
+Arduino 1.5 or greater
+or
+Platform.io core

+#### Platform.io

 ```
-Give examples
+pip install -U platformio
 ```

 ### Installing